Frequently Asked Questions about Weight Loss Surgery

 Q. What if I eat too much?

-A. Because the size of your stomach is now much smaller, only so much food and liquid will fit.
-If you eat too much, it comes right back up.
+A. Because the size of your stomach is now much smaller, only so much food and liquid will fit comfortably.
+If you eat too much or too fast, it may come right back up.
 This is why patients must be ready to make a major change in the way they eat.

 Q. Are these procedures reversible?
 What if I find I just can't adjust to eating this way?

 A. While weight loss surgery is reversible as a last resort, these are serious procedures that carry some real risk and must be thought of as permanent.

 Before any patient is approved for surgery, they must be ready to make a commitment to this new way of eating and exercise.
 In our program at Beth Israel Deaconess Medical Center, all patients work with a bariatrician, dietitian, nurse and social worker in addition to a surgeon to ensure you are ready medically and mentally for a lifestyle change.
 We also have exercise physiologists who can help you become more physically fit.

 Q. What are the major complications of the procedures?